hguillermo/jspacman-canvas/README.md

 2. Add the sounds

-3. Fix some bugs (sometimes the bugs gets stucked)
+3. Fix some bugs (sometimes the ghosts get stucked)

-4. Do optimizations
+4. Do some optimizations

 5. Add a multiplayer feature

-This game is property of Namco.
+This game is property of Namco Bandai.
 I am just trying to help people who wants to write/learn how to code games.

 I took a lot of ideas from this web site: http://home.comcast.net/~jpittman2/pacman/pacmandossier.html